YoRyan/open-nec/Docs/for-players/index.md

 ![Amtrak one-speed ADU](adu-onespeed.jpg)

-The NJ Transit style of ADU also combines the ATC and ACES speeds.
+The NJ Transit style of ADU also combines the ATC and ACSES speeds.
 It uses a green arc on the speedometer to show the lower of the two speeds; if you exceed this speed, the part of the arc beyond the safe speed turns red.
 The digits at the center of the speedometer show not just the current speed, but also the current cab signal aspect.
 If the aspect is Clear/100 or more favorable, the digits turn green.
 If the aspect is not a Clear one, the digits turn black.

 ![NJ Transit ADU](adu-njt.jpg)